Cent Kalyani Scheme, Objectives, Interest Rates, Fees, Key Takeaways

 Primary collaterals: Collateral security:

-Charges on stockThe Cent Kalyani scheme is covered by CGTMSE
+Charges on stockThe Cent Kalyani is covered by CGTMSE

 ReceivablesThe first-year fees for CGTMSE have to be paid to the bank